amoghugupte/affirm-take-home/spring-boot-single-service/README.md

     1. Interest Rate - the facility with the minimum interest rate is used.
     2. Pending amount - If the interest rates are the same then Facility with lower amount is chosen, to keep the bigger facilities for larger loans.
 5. The loan assignment is captured with the Yield.
+6. The application also captures the time and history for a facility and loan assignment, which can help in debugging.
-6. Loan assignment is exported as is, while the Yield is aggregated at Facility level and then exported.
+7. Loan assignment is exported as is, while the Yield is aggregated at Facility level and then exported.

 ##### Design